 By 1911, they have moved to house 21, Circular Street, Newtownards, Co.
 Down.
 Wright’s occupation is described as a Bank Solicitor.

+He was severely wounded on 29th June 1916.
 The Belfast Banking Company 'Roll of Honour' booklet records Wright as having been 'previously wounded' with his last known address as 'Salonika'.

 Following demobilisation, Wright may not have returned to the Belfast Bank.
 He became a partner in McKinty and Wright, Belfast.